-Nicholas Oliver was born in London.
-He spent four years at the Purcell School for young musicians before gaining a scholarship to the Royal Academy of Music where he studied with Jean Anderson.
+Born in London, Nicholas studied for four years at the Purcell School for young musicians before gaining a scholarship to study piano with Jean Anderson at the Royal Academy of Music from where he graduated with GRSM and LRAM qualifications.

-Postgraduate studies continued at the Royal Northern College of Music with Marjorie Clementi, Martin Roscoe and Ka Kit Tam.
-He won several prizes at both colleges for solo and chamber music performances including the R.A.M.’s Elsie Cross prize for performance of twentieth century piano music and the Christian Carpenter award for piano accompaniment.
+Postgraduate studies continued at the Royal Northern College of Music with Marjorie Clementi, Martin Roscoe and Ka Kit Tam after which he was awarded the PGRNCM, awarded jointly by the college and Manchester university.
+Prizes gained included the RAM’s Elsie Cross prize for performance of twentieth century piano music and the Christian Carpenter award for piano accompaniment.

 Nicholas has undertaken concert tours in many European countries and has also performed in the Americas, Australia, Africa and Asia.
 He has broadcast frequently on radio and released several recordings.